larskanis/eventbox/README.md

   end
 end
 ```
-It can be used just like ruby's builtin Queue implementation:
+It has semantics like ruby's builtin Queue implementation:

 ```ruby
 q = Queue.new